 - Monitor cats recovering from surgery

-Flexible hours and may be performed from home once trained.
+Hotline/Data Entry Positions: Flexible hours; may be performed from home once trained.

-- Answer and return phone calls made by the public to BARCS Community Cat program
+- Answer and return phone calls made by the public to BARCS' Community Cats program

 - Engage with the public and encourage the benefits of the Community Cats Program

-- Monday afternoons starting at 10 a.m. until 4 p.m. (or until needed)
+TNR Clinic Assistant: Monday afternoons from 10 a.m.-4 p.m. (or until needed)

 - Assist with cleaning and wrapping surgical instruments, cleaning traps and carrying traps to and from the holding area to the surgery room